 What is shockwave therapy?

-Therapy (SWT) is a device that can be used by physiotherapists, chiropractors, and sports medicine physicians.
+Shockwave therapy (SWT) is a device that can be used by physiotherapists, chiropractors, and sports medicine physicians.
 It is a type of treatment modality that involves sending an acoustic wave pulse, in the form of high energy, towards the affected area of soft tissue or bone.
 This energy promotes regeneration and reparation of the area, and helps facilitate the natural healing process of the body.

-How can SWT help your injury?
+How can shockwave therapy help your injury?

 Promotes blood flow which supports healing of the injured tissue (through blood vessel formation)